joshua-8/ESP32_easy_wifi_data/README.md

 If you set up port forwarding on your wifi router you can control your esp32 from anywhere!

-Note: Communication with this library is not secured, don't use it to control anything dangerous or private.
+Note: Communication with this library is not secured or error checked, don't use it to control anything dangerous or private.

 Now works with ESP8266 chips too!
 (After Version 1.2.0)